core-wg/senml-etch/draft-ietf-core-senml-etch.md

 ~~~

 The resolved form of records (Section 4.6 of {{RFC8428}}) is used when
-comparing the names and times of the Target and Fetch Records to
+comparing the names, times, and units of the Target and Fetch Records to
 accommodate for differences in use of the base values.
 In resolved form
 the SenML name in the example above becomes "2001:db8::2/3311/0/5850".
 Since there is no base time in the Pack, the time in resolved form is
 equal to the time in the example.

-Finally, Fetch Records can contain a unit field to select only SenML
-Records with an equal unit identifier.

 If no SenML Records match, empty SenML Pack (i.e., array with no
 elements) is returned as a response.